Fairy Tail (video game): Development

 Kikuchi said the goal was to ensure that fans of the franchise would enjoy the game, but felt many aspects of the series "work perfectly as a game [for those unfamiliar with the original work], such as the unique characters who grow stronger throughout the story and the world itself, which is overflowing with fantasy elements."
-But he also said, players can watch the anime to learn more about the story if this is their first foray into Fairy Tail.
-Kikuchi felt the turn-based combat made the game more accessible and made it easier to display the characters working together.
-He cited the 'duel' system that lets players fight their fellow guild members one on one, and the ability to use "Extreme Magic such as Magic Chain abilities and Fairy Law" that destroy background objects via the 'over damage' system as elements unique to Fairy Tail.
+He also said that players could watch the anime to learn more about the story if this is their first foray into Fairy Tail.
+Kikuchi felt the turn-based combat made the game more accessible and easier to display the characters working together.
+He cited the "duel" system that lets players fight their fellow guild members one on one, and the ability to use "Extreme Magic" that destroy background objects via the "over damage" system as elements unique to Fairy Tail.
 Although characters have elemental weaknesses, the developers balanced the game to allow fans to continue using their favorite characters and not have to sacrifice their preferences to advance.

 Originally planned for a worldwide release on March 19, 2020, Koei Tecmo announced in February 2020 that they were delaying Fairy Tail until June 25 of that year to further polish the game.
 In May 2020, it was announced that the game would be delayed again due to the COVID-19 pandemic.
 In July, Kikuchi said many of the developers were still working from home.
 Fairy Tail was released in Japan and Europe on July 30, 2020, and in North America on July 31, 2020.
 The digital deluxe edition comes with additional costumes for characters, including one for Lucy based on the character Ryza from Gust's Atelier Ryza: Ever Darkness & the Secret Hideout.
 An additional costume for Erza was offered for free until August 14, 2020.
 A free update added a "Photo Mode" on August 6, 2020.
 Four additional playable characters and three sets of additional costumes for characters, 48 in total, were released as paid downloadable content that same day.